-Units, where possible and appropriate, are linked to class topics and cross curricular themes.
-Children will build on previous knowledge gradually as their foreign language lessons continue to recycle, revise and consolidate previously learnt language whilst building on all four language skills: listening, speaking, reading and writing.
+Units are progressive and build each year so as to recycle, revise and consolidate previously learnt language whilst building on all four language skills: listening, speaking, reading and writing.
 Knowledge and awareness of required and appropriate grammar concepts will be taught throughout all units at all levels of challenge.
 Teachers ensure all children are progressing their foreign language learning skills and are taught the appropriate grammar at the right time in their foreign language learning journey.
-Grammar rules and patterns will be taught by level of challenge:
+Grammar rules and patterns will be taught by level of challenge.
+Pupils are taught about the phonics of Spanish to aid pronunciation.

 We start with nouns and articles and 1st person singular of high frequency verbs in Early Learning units.